hardikbahri/flight_info_microservice/README.md

    python app.py
    ```
 5. **Frontend**: Make API calls to the `/update` endpoint to fetch the latest flight updates.

-### Conclusion

-This notification microservice efficiently processes flight status updates and notifies users in real-time via email and SMS.
-The combination of MongoDB, Kafka, and Flask provides a robust and scalable solution for real-time notifications.

----

-This README provides a clear overview of the architecture and the workflow, with references to the relevant files without including the entire code.
-## Features

-- Real-time notification delivery
-- Integration with Kafka for event streaming
-- MongoDB replica set for database high availability

 ## Installation